 The founding board of directors had a range of ideas about the mission of the Foundation.
 Some thought it should seek to create an endowment for preservation.
-Others thought it should manage philanthropic funds for individuals, families and companies.
-Still others thought it should raise funds to give to local charities.
+Others thought it should manage philanthropic funds for individuals, families, and companies.
+Still, others thought it should raise funds to give to local charities.

-It seemed that the unifying principal for all of these views was the concept of community building.
+It seemed that the unifying principle for all of these views was the concept of community building.
 Various philosophers and commentators on community were researched.
 Perhaps the earliest writer on community in the new world was John Winthrop, the first governor of the Massachusetts Bay Colony, who wrote: We must delight in each other, make others’ conditions our own, rejoice together, mourn together, labor and suffer together, always having before our eyes our community as members of the same body.